Biden says "no need" for Trump to still receive intel briefings

 "I'd rather not speculate out loud," Mr. Biden said.
 "I just think that there is no need for him to have the intelligence briefings.
 What value is giving him an intelligence briefing?
 What impact does he have at all, other than the fact he might slip and say something?"

-Earlier this week, Mr. Biden said he hoped to work with Republicans on a COVID-19 economic relief plan, but he said he was prepared to go at it alone.
+Earlier this week, Mr. Biden said he hoped to work with Republicans on a COVID-19 economic relief plan, but he said on Friday he wanted to act fast.
 Mr. Biden told O'Donnell he won't budge on the amount of the $1,400 stimulus checks, but he's willing to negotiate on who qualifies for the checks and on whether a minimum wage increase to $15 an hour is included.

 He said he doesn't believe a minimum wage increase will ultimately make it into the American Rescue Plan.